 The two men have arrived, and so has Luzhin.
 (Everybody is so punctual tonight.)

 They all go in and sit down at the table.
 A samovar is brewing.

 Everybody sits down.
 Dounia and Luzhin sit across from each other.

 Luzhin thinks about how he almost left when he saw Raskolnikov.
 Leaving would "punish" the women, but he wanted things settled.
-Besides that, he could "punish" them whenever he wanted.
+Besides that, he could "punish" them whenever he wants.

 The meeting starts.
 There's strained and uncomfortable chatter as Luzhin asks the women how their journey went.

 Then, nobody says anything for a while and so Pulcheria brings up Marfa's death, again.

 Luzhin says he's heard many things about it and will hear more soon.
 He has connections.

 Svidrigaïlov is the worst kind of guy, he says, and must be up to no good chasing Dounia here to the city with his wife's body barely cold.